 Enrolment at Beach Haven Primary is governed by an enrolment scheme.
 From time to time, the Board may determine that there are a limited number of spaces available for out of zone students.
 This ballot would include out of zone siblings who must be balloted for entry.

-- Ballot forms are available from the school office.
+- Ballot forms are available from the school office or

 - Please contact firstname.lastname@example.org with any enquiries.